 If you have access to a yard, try to get outside in your available yard space and enjoy the fresh air.
-Cut the grass, clean out the flower beds, play catch or soccer with a housemate, sweep the steps and driveway or do some exercises on the lawn.
+Play seasonal games or sports or do some exercises in a clear, dry space.
+Yard work and shovelling are also great ways to add some active time to your day.

 At the Park

-Utilize parks and other open spaces to play games, kick or throw a ball around, play frisbee, do some exercises or just run/ walk around.
+Utilize parks and other open spaces to play seasonal games or sports, do some exercises or just run/walk around.

 If you can’t get outside or the weather is not cooperating, there are many ways to be active indoors.
 Be creative and use what you have at home to keep everyone moving.
 Put on some music and dance, play a dance game (e.g. Just Dance), follow an exercise video, walk some flights of stairs or do some exercises, like push-ups and squats.
 Access online resources for both live and recorded activities that you can follow along with.

 Here are some ideas to get you started: